owncloud-archive/documentation/admin_manual/configuration/mimetypes/index.rst

 	"arw": ["image/x-dcraw"],
 	"avi": ["video/x-msvideo"],
 	"bash": ["text/x-shellscript"],
+	"json": ["application/json", "text/plain"],
    }

+In the example above, you can see nine mimetypes mapped to file extensions.
+Each of them, except the last (``json``), maps a file extension to a mimetype.
+Now take a look at the JSON example.

+In this case, ownCloud will first check if a mimetype alias is defined for ``application/json``, in ``mimetypealiases.json``.
+If it is, it will use that icon.
+If not, then ownCloud will fall back to using the icon for ``text/plain``.

-If you want to update or extend the existing mapping, create a copy of ``mimetypemapping.dist.json`` and name it ``mimetypemapping.json``.
+If you want to update or extend the existing mapping, as with updating the mimetype aliases, create a copy of ``resources/config/mimetypemapping.dist.json`` and name it ``mimetypemapping.json`` and storing it in ``config/``.
-This is require for two reasons:

-1. It will take precedence over the default file.
-2. Administrators **should not update the original file**, as it will get replaced on each ownCloud upgrade.

-In this new file, make any changes required.
+Then, in this new file, make any changes required.

 .. note::
    Please refer to `the ownCloud theming documentation <https://doc.owncloud.com/server/latest/developer_manual/core/theming.html>`_ for where to put the new image files.